-M-R Oilfield Services, LP is an oilfield service company which provides to the Company, roustabout, swabbing and completion services at rates which are at or below market.
+M-R Oilfield Services, LP, is an oilfield service company which provides roustabout, swabbing and completion services to the Company at rates which are at or below market.
 This limited partnership has Chris G. Mazzini and Michelle H. Mazzini as its limited partners.
-This oil field services company currently does work exclusively for the Company and its related company, Giant Energy although it has contemplated doing work for unrelated third parties as well.
+This oilfield services company currently does work exclusively for the Company and its related company, Giant Energy, although it has contemplated doing work for unrelated third parties as well.
 The Company benefits by having immediate access to services.